-Hyaluronic Acid and Sodium Hyaluronate are reported to be used in FDA-approved medical devices as dermal fillers, surgical fluids, topical wound creams, osteoarthritis treatments, periodontitis treatments, and ophthalmic surgery aids.21 In addition, Sodium Hyaluronate is used as in inactive ingredient in several FDA-approved medications.22 These medications include injectable intra-articular, intramuscular, and intravitreal treatments containing Sodium Hyaluronate at up to 2.3% for various conditions such as arthritis and hypotony.
+Hyaluronic Acid and Sodium Hyaluronate are reported to be used in FDA-approved medical devices as surgical fluids, topical wound creams, osteoarthritis treatments, periodontitis treatments, and ophthalmic surgery aids; crosslinked Hyaluronic Acid is FDA-approved as a dermal filler.21 In addition, Sodium Hyaluronate is used as an inactive ingredient in several FDA-approved medications.22 These medications include injectable intra-articular, intramuscular, and intravitreal treatments containing Sodium Hyaluronate at up to 2.3% for various conditions such as arthritis and hypotony.
 Sodium Hyaluronate is also used in FDA-approved topical medications at up to 0.01% as a skin lubricant.
-In addition to human medicine, Sodium Hyaluronate has FDA-approved uses in veterinary medicine as an implantable or injectable treatment for joint ailments, as indicated in CFR 522.1145.23
+In addition to human medicine, Sodium Hyaluronate has FDA-approved uses in veterinary medicine as an implantable or injectable treatment for joint ailments, as indicated in 21CFR 522.1145.23